gtm-templates-knowit-experience/ga4-ecom-to-eec-converter/README.md

 # GA4 Ecommerce to Enhanced Ecommerce Converter
 This Google Tag Manager Variable makes it possible to convert **[GA4 Ecommerce](https://developers.google.com/tag-manager/ecommerce-ga4)** to **[Enhanced Ecommerce](https://developers.google.com/tag-manager/enhanced-ecommerce)**.
 This is useful if you want to implement GA4 Ecommerce, but at the same time needs to run Universal Analytics Enhanced Ecommerce in parallel.

-This GTM Variable can also map **Item Paramenters** to **Product Scoped Dimensions & Metrics**, and configure a **Enhanced Ecommerce Checkout** based on your GA4 Ecommerce implementation.
+This GTM Variable can also map **Item Parameters** to **Product Scoped Dimensions & Metrics**, and configure a **Enhanced Ecommerce Checkout** based on your GA4 Ecommerce implementation.

 **The following settings are available in this Variable:**
 - GA4 Ecommerce Object selection
 - Map GA4 Ecommerce to Enhanced Ecommerce Actions
-- Checkout setup/mapping
+- EEC Checkout
 - Map Item Paramenters to Product Scoped Custom Dimensions or Metrics

 ## GA4 Ecommerce Object selection